ArneDeProft/chatgpt-flask-demo/README.md

 # chatgpt-flask-demo

-This is a sample repo of langchain with Azure OpenAI You can create your own functions and use them as tools (for example integrating your own APIs)
+This is a sample repo of langchain with Azure OpenAI.

+You can create your own functions and use them as tools (for example integrating your own APIs)